Data

 If using for analysis or reporting, please cite the water quality dataset as:

-Arsenic; Nitrates; Hexavalent Chromium (Cr6); 1,2,3- Trichloropropane (123-TCP)
+Arsenic; Nitrates; Hexavalent Chromium (Cr[VI]); 1,2,3- Trichloropropane (1,2,3-TCP)

-Existing groundwater quality data in the GAMA Groundwater Information System was filtered by time and depth to better represent domestic well water quality.
-The water quality estimation layer consists of a twenty-year average detection level per Public Land Survey System (PLSS) section per chemical.
-Complete methodology is available from the SWRCB (Aquifer Risk Map, 2022).
-The groundwater contaminant data is available for download from the Aquifer Risk Map.
+Complete methodology is available in the GAMA Needs Assessment White Paper “Methodology to estimate groundwater quality assessed by domestic wells” and is available from the SWRCB (Aquifer Risk Map, 2024).
+In brief, existing groundwater quality data in the GAMA Groundwater Information System was filtered by time and depth to better represent domestic well water quality.
+The water quality estimation layer consists of a twenty-year average detection level per Public Land PLSS section per chemical.

 If using for analysis or reporting, please cite the water quality dataset as: